Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

-On the contrary, with the assumption of part \eqref{1pr:4.1iii}, $\zeta'(0)<0$, and there exists $D_0>0$ such that $\zeta(D)$, which still vanishes for $D=0$, is negative for $D<D_0$, positive for $D>D_0$ and has a unique critical point which is a global minimum.
-With this analysis, the other properties readily follow. \end{proof} \end{proposition}
+Thus, with the assumptions of part \eqref{1pr:4.1iii}, $\zeta'(0)<0$, and there exists $D_0>0$ such that $\zeta(D)$, which still vanishes for $D=0$, is negative for $D<D_0$, positive for $D>D_0$ and has a unique critical point which is a global minimum.
+With this analysis, the proof of the three sub-cases readily follows. \end{proof} \end{proposition}